 For the past several years, everyone my age (although I feel like a millennial, I'm the last of the Boomer generation) has a parent or someone they know struggling with something.
-Our bodies are changing, like it or not, and we're finding that the ways we're used to doing things aren't working so well for us anymore.

 I live in a multi-generational home.
-My kids range in age from 11 to 22, and my mother-in-law, who lives with us, is a very young 91.
-I became a Certified Aging in Place Specialist two years ago.
+My kids range in age from 13 to 25, and my mother-in-law, who lives with us, is a very young 94!
+I became a Certified Aging in Place Specialist four years ago.
 Had I known then what I know now, there are many things that I would have designed differently in my own home.

-With that in mind, my next home will be my "forever home".
-One that serves all ages.
-Because who doesn't want to live in a home that is beautiful yet also functions well, regardless of age?
-And why not be smart about it and anticipate these changing needs?
+With that in mind, my next home will be my "future home".
+One that serves all ages and is designed using Universal Design principals.
+Because who doesn't want to live in a home that is beautiful yet also functions well, regardless of age or ability?
+And why not anticipate these changing needs now?

-In this checklist, I rely on my specialized training and experience in designing multi-generational homes to outline the areas to address so you can live an easier, better life.
+In this checklist, I've shared my specialized training and experience and have outlined all areas of your home to address so you can live an easier life.

-From the exterior of your house to your main living spaces, here are my tips for designing your forever home.
+From the exterior of your house to your main living spaces, here are my tips for designing your future home.